kevin-tofu/numeric/README.md

 # Matrix computation and operation in C
 ## Features
  1. This is a simple implementation of matrix computation and opearation.
- 2. can choose numeric data type, double or float.
+ 2. can choose numeric data type (ex. double or float.).
+ 3. It almost does NOT rely on the other libraries, it's light.

 ## How to use